UK Green Business Awards entry deadline: Under two weeks to go

 Companies, projects, and individuals urged to get their submissions in for the UK's most prestigious green business awards

-There is just two weeks left to go until the entry deadline for the UK Green Business Awards 2026, which this year falls on Friday 27th February.
+There is less than two weeks left to go until the entry deadline for the UK Green Business Awards 2026, which this year falls on Friday 27th February.

 Companies, projects, sustainability executives, entrepreneurs, investors, and campaigners from across the green economy are invited to submit their entries ahead of the deadline to be in the running to be named as a finalist at this year's awards, which will take place during London Climate Action Week on the evening of Wednesday 24th June.